Student Code of Conduct and Disciplinary Procedures

 13. Any verbal, written, electronic, or physical behavior, such as a disparaging comment, epithet, slur insult or other expressive behavior, that is directed at a particular person or a group of persons, and which creates an environment wherein the verbal or physical behavior is inherently likely to provoke a violent reaction whether or not it actually does so.

-15. Substantially and materially interfering with the freedom of expression of others.
+15. Substantially interfering with the freedom of expression of others.

 16. Failure to comply with the directions of College employees and other College officials, including law enforcement officials, and their authorized agents acting in the performance of their duties.